 2. Select Create Custom Address from the menu.

 3. The Custom Addresses window will open.
 Your address will be pre-populated.
-Make any necessary changes.
+Make any necessary changes then click Geocode.

-7. Click the floppy disc icon to save your changes.
+5. Click the floppy disc icon to save your changes.
 You can now go back to the Importer and successfully import any trips with this address.
+(You might have to close out of the importer and reopen that screen for successful import)

 Method 2 - Trip Scheduling